- GRADUATE STUDIES

 “My teaching interests include Modern American surveys and upper-level courses in Cultural, Intellectual, Women’s, and Ethnic History.
 As students encounter the events that shaped American history, and the personalities who enliven its narratives, they witness the interplay of such factors as diversity, gender, race, politics and ethnic identity.
 They start to think in new and exciting ways about the influence of history and its lessons for us today.
 Offering a Women's History upper-level course dovetails with my involvement in the Women in Leadership program, and I seek to more fully explore connections between politics and religion in the classroom.
 Speaking of politics and religion, the history of Ireland occasionally finds its way into our curricular offerings.”

 Dr. Kelly's promotion to Professor of History took effect in fall 2013.
-She was honored with Faculty Appreciation Awards from the Franklin Pierce University Class of 2012, Class of 2011 and Class of 2009; and the Faculty of the Year award in 2002.
-Beyond her History Departmental course offerings, her pedagogical interests include the First Year Experience, curricular assessment, and FPU’s New England Center for Civic Life.
+She was honored with Faculty Appreciation Awards from the Franklin Pierce University Class of 2017, 2012, Class of 2011 and Class of 2009; and the Faculty of the Year award in 2002.
+Beyond her History Departmental course offerings, her pedagogical interests include the First Year Experience and curricular assessment.

 Current Research and Recent Publications

-Dr. Kelly’s new book Ireland’s Great Famine in Irish-American History: Enshrining a Fateful Memory is now available from Rowman & Littlefield.
-She is currently researching 19th Century ethnic Irish leadership and intellectual culture in Boston and Irish-American identity.
+Dr. Kelly's book Ireland’s Great Famine in Irish-American History: Enshrining a Fateful Memory was published by Rowman & Littlefield in 2014.
+She is currently researching 1916-era Irish-American engagement in preparation for the centenary of the 1916 Rising next year.